wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 == Installation ==

-Here are two common ways to install Zedity:

-**Option A - From your WordPress dashboard:**
+**From your WordPress dashboard:**

-1. Click on "Plugins" in the left panel, then click on "Add new".
+1. Click on "Plugins" -> "Add new".

-2. You should now see the "Install Plugins" page.
-Click on "Upload".
+2. Type Zedity in the search bar.

-3. Click on Browse and select the .zip file to install.
+3. Click on "Install now"

-4. Click on "Install now" and activate the plugin.
+4. Click on "Activate Plugin".

 Here is an [installation tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

-**Option B - via FTP:**

-1. Activate the Zedity plugin (from your WordPress dashboard).

-2. If you prefer to do it manually, upload and unzip the "zedity.zip" file into the 'wp-content/plugins' directory.

 NOTE: in some cases, if you use Safari and after the download you can't find the .zip file, it may be your browser that unzips it automatically (and you'd see a folder with many files).
 If so, you can right click on the unzipped folder and compress it back.
 Your .zip file is now ready for to be installed.